 |High yield bonds||0|

-The fund’s investible universe is 3,000 continental European companies.
+The fund’s investible universe is around 3,000 continental European companies.
 Ideas are sourced from quant screens, management meetings, company/industry/analyst reports, and peer/customer reviews.
-The portfolio often includes a few UK and US companies – these are typically identified during reviews of the global peer group Stock selection is almost entirely bottom-up, with Pease looking for four key criteria in companies: Business Strategy.
+The portfolio often includes a small number of UK and US companies – these are typically identified during reviews of the global peer group.
+Stock selection is almost entirely bottom-up, with Pease looking for four key criteria in companies: Business Strategy.
 Pease targets companies able to generate a superior return on capital employed (ROCE) over a long period and able to weather economic cycles.
 Typically these will have pricing power and be protected by barriers to entry.
 Quality of management.
 Pease looks for managers with proven track records, equity participation in the business and a realistic business plan.
 Sound finances.
 Capital intensive companies, those with high debt and those with unsustainably low tax rates are avoided.
 Attractive valuation.
-Pease describes his style as Growth at a Reasonable Price (GARP) and will avoid stocks with a PE above 20, unless they pay a high dividend.
+Pease describes his style as Growth at a Reasonable Price (GARP) and will avoid highly value stocks (PE above 20), unless they pay a high dividend.
 Companies with no dividend are typically avoided.
-He typically avoids commodity-related businesses, banks and insurance companies, those with high capex and those with regulatory risk.
+He also typically avoids commodity-related businesses, banks and insurance companies, those with high capex and those with regulatory risk.

 |High yield bonds||0|